haris523/haris523/README.md

 Full stack/mobile developer
 ---------------------------

 I've been programming for the past 5 years.
 I mostly write everything I can in js, but I can also write c# and python.
-I hold a bachelors degree in information technologies that I achieved at University of Indormation Technologies in Mostar, Bosnia and Herzegovina.
+My main framework of choice is React-Native.
+I hold a bachelors degree in information technologies that I achieved at University of Information Technologies in Mostar, Bosnia and Herzegovina.
 Two years ago 2 of my university colleagues and I created Visiot LLC, which currently counts 13 employees and is based in Visoko, Bosnia and Herzegovina.
-I'm the cto of the company.
+I'm the CTO of the company.

 *   🌍  I'm based in Bosnia and Herzegovina
 *   ✉️  You can contact me at [handzicharis62@yahoo.com](mailto:handzicharis62@yahoo.com)